yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 Let's consider the impact of a leaked `client ID` versus a leaked `Access Key`.

-An `Access Key` is look like a regular password.
+An `Access Key` is like a regular password.
 If it is leaked, anyone who knows the password can access the resource.
 In the case of Azure OpenAI, this means anyone could use AI models like GPT-4.
 If the network is publicly accessible, the impact could be even greater.

 On the other hand, if the `client ID` is leaked, the impact is limited.
 This is because the `client ID` alone cannot connect to Azure OpenAI.
 To use a User Managed Identity, the service must be running on Azure.
 Even if Azure OpenAI is publicly accessible, you cannot connect from a local environment or over a network using a Java application.